-The K-12 Visual Arts program at Community School gives students opportunities for creative self-expression and strives to develop a lifelong appreciation for art.
+The K-12 Visual Arts program at Sun Valley Community School gives students opportunities for creative self-expression and strives to develop a lifelong appreciation for art.

 The goal of the Visual Arts Department is to offer opportunities for students to develop their facility with the techniques and processes of the arts as a means of expressing emotions and concepts.